Community Safety & Title IX

 Seeking Support

 Abusive sexual conduct by anyone is a threat to the entire University community.
-All students who believe another individual has personally violated them in a sexual manner should immediately report the incident to the Title IX Coordinator, Student Grievance Resolution Officer, University Security personnel, and/or to local police.
+All students who believe another individual has personally violated them in a sexual manner should immediately report the incident to the Title IX Coordinator, Student Grievance Resolution Officer, University personnel, and/or to local police.
 Students are strongly encouraged to report all incidents that threaten the student’s continued wellbeing, safety, or security.
 University personnel will assist the student in notifying authorities, if requested.

 Reporting sexual misconduct helps: